 Asbestos Closes an Inverness School

-The BBC is reporting asbestos closes an inverness school.
-It is a timely reminder that the amount of asbestos in school portfolio is still a massive concern.
-Public health when is comes to asbestos is vital, as the time that exposure and then symptoms manifest is huge.
-It has long been identified that schools and the larger portfolio of public buildings still contain vast amounts of asbestos products, and the public, even now, is still blissfully unaware of the extent of which asbestos was incorporated in to building materials.
+The BBC is reporting asbestos closes an Inverness school.
+It is a timely reminder that the amount of asbestos in the school portfolio is still a massive concern.
+Public health when it comes to asbestos is vital, as the time that exposure and then symptoms manifest is huge.
+It has long been identified that schools and the larger portfolio of public buildings still contain vast amounts of asbestos products, and the public, even now, is still blissfully unaware of the extent to which asbestos was incorporated into building materials.

 "The school has also been thanked by the parent council for keeping everyone informed."

-For a quote, or just an informal chat, please contact us on 01299 251083 or contact us through our website, at www.safeline-environmental.co.uk/contact and one of the Safeline team will be able to assist you further.
+For a quote or just an informal chat, please contact us on 01299 251083 or contact us through our website and one of the Safeline team will be able to assist you further.